wp-plugins/secsign/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Use the SecSign ID two-factor authentication on your Wordpress site to enable easy and secure login using your iPhone or Android phone.
+Use the SecSign ID two-factor authentication on your WordPress site to enable easy and secure login using your iPhone or Android phone.

 == Description ==

 SecSign ID - The mobile way to log into web sites

-* Integrate SecSign ID into your own Wordpress site in less than one minute.
+* Integrate SecSign ID into your own WordPress site in less than one minute.
 (There are also APIs for PHP and Java.)
-* You and your users can also use SecSign ID to visit securely other web sites (e.g. [Portal.SecSign.com](https://portal.secsign.com) for true professional messaging and cloud sharing.)
+* You and your users can also use SecSign ID to visit securely other web sites (e.g. [Portal.SecSign.com](https://portal.secsign.com) for truly professional messaging and cloud sharing.)
-* This service is free for users and website owners and free of advertising - no matter how many users you have.
+* This service is free for users and web site owners and free of advertising - no matter how many users the web site has.
-* You can also integrate the SecSign ID as inhouse solution into your existing infrastructure (on request with licensed service and maintenance contract)
+* You can also integrate SecSign ID as in-house solution into your existing infrastructure (on request with licensed service and maintenance contract)

 [youtube http://www.youtube.com/watch?v=DNjrbEuMB7Y]

 SecSign ID features:

-* Quick and easy to use single sign-on with 2048 bit high security
+* Quick and easy to use single sign-on with 2048-bit high security
 * Eliminates password chaos and security concerns
-* No mobile number, credit card or time-consuming registration required.
+* No mobile number, credit card or time-consuming registration required
 * No need for long cryptical passwords, time-consuming retyping of codes from SMS or reading of QR codes
 * High security and strong cryptography on all levels

 Technical details (only for experts):

-* Up to 2048 bit asymmetric private keys
+* Up to 2048-bit asymmetric private keys
 * Brute force resistant private key storage (SafeKey mechanism)
-* Private keys are never transmitted to authentication server
+* Private keys are never transmitted to the authentication server
 * High availability through redundant remote failover servers
-* Multi-tier high security architecture with multiple firewalls and protocol filters.
+* Multi-tier high security architecture with multiple firewalls and protocol filters

 SecSign ID in action: